Maximal regularity of Stokes problem with dynamic boundary condition -- Hilbert setting: Regularity theory for the elliptic problem

 \end{theorem}

 \begin{proof} According to the definition of $D(\A)$ it suffices to show $u\in H^2(\Omega)$, $\pi\in H^1(\Omega)$ together with the estimate \eqref{est:h2}.
-Note that the estimate of the boundary value $u_b$ follows from the estimate of $u$ in $H^2(\Omega)$ by the embedding theorem.
+Note that the estimate of the boundary value $u_b$ follows from the estimate of $u$ in $H^2(\Omega)$ by the trace theorem.